Last Updated: 17.08.2020

-You can manage cookies through your web browser's settings.
-Through those settings you may be able to (i) receive notifications when you are receiving new cookies, (ii) disable cookies or (iii) delete cookies.
+You can manage cookies through your web browser's settings or through our Privacy Preference Center by clicking on the Cookie Settings button below.
+Through your browser settings you may be able to (i) receive notifications when you are receiving new cookies, (ii) disable cookies or (iii) delete cookies.
 Please refer to your web browser's help section for information on how to do this.
 Note, however, that refusing cookies may, in some cases, inhibit or preclude your use of our Website or its features.
 While you are free to decline cookies, doing so may prevent you from taking full advantage of all features of our Websites.
 Refusing cookies may also negatively impact the display or functionality of certain areas of a Website.
 To learn more about cookies, including how to manage or delete them using your browser settings, click here.

 Local Shared Objects: